chicio/chicio.github.io/_drafts/2019-04-26-flow-javascript-types.md

 * I run flow to execute the static type checking on my code base with the command `../node_modules/.bin/flow`
 * I run flow-remove-types to strip flow type annotations from js files.
 The generated files are saved in the folder `../_jsbuild/` specified in the destination folder flag `-d`.
 I also specified the `--pretty` option in order to be able to remove the whitespaces that flow-remove-types leaves in the source when it removes the types annotation.

-This is the script (that you can find also [here](https://github.com/chicio/chicio.github.io/blob/master/_scripts/flow.sh "flow script")).
+Below you can see the entire script I created (that you can find also [here](https://github.com/chicio/chicio.github.io/blob/master/_scripts/flow.sh "flow script")).

 ```shell
 #!/usr/bin/env sh